What is YouthCare’s Casa de Los Amigos Program?

 Are you a detention center?

-Casa de los Amigos is considered a licensed group home—not a detention center.
+Casa de Los Amigos is a licensed group home—not a detention center.
 Our doors are not locked from the inside.
 We don’t have cameras.
-It’s true that some of this is semantics.
-The youth that come through our Casa program are considered ‘detainees’ by the government.
+The youth that come through our Casa program are considered ‘detainees’ by the Federal government.
 But this is not our goal when they leave the program.
 Again, our goal in the program is to reunite them immediately and safely with their family or sponsors within the community.

 Does YouthCare share clinical notes with ICE?

-YouthCare and Casa de los Amigos do not share clinical notes with ICE.
+YouthCare and Casa de Los Amigos do not share clinical notes with ICE.
 Ultimately, the clients are in the custody of ORR, and as such, ORR retains custody of the client case file.
-We believe the practice of ORR sharing clinical notes with ICE is abhorrent and should be immediately ended.
-We continue to advocate for this on the national level and just this month we joined U.S. Committee for Refugees and Immigrants (USCRI) and other agencies serving unaccompanied minors to call for immediate improvements to the care of unaccompanied minors, including the improvement of trauma-responsive care, part of which includes ending the practice of ORR sharing clinical notes.
-When we heard ORR has the ability to share notes with ICE, we immediately began informing youth that the information shared in therapy could potentially be shared with the government, including ICE.
-We always want them to have the power and control to make informed decisions.
+The Trump administration unjustly granted ICE the ability to access clinical notes from ORR clients, including minors.
+YouthCare immediately joined U.S. Committee for Refugees and Immigrants (USCRI) and other agencies serving unaccompanied minors to call for immediate improvements to the care of unaccompanied minors, including the improvement of trauma-responsive care, and ending the practice of ORR sharing clinical notes.
+In the meantime, we began informing youth that the information shared in therapy could potentially be shared with the government, including ICE.
+As a result of advocacy from across the nation, this abhorrent practice was struck down in 2021.

 Is Casa de Los Amigos serving youth who have been separated from their families at the border?